 This is because your hardware may prove to be a constraint over time.
 Of course, don’t over think this, there’s no need to imagine “maybe” scenarios to needlessly purchase an upgraded hardware when there is no foreseeable need.

 For longer term changes, there are innovative ways to work around upgrading.

 For example: A signage whose purpose is to share best practices in a corporate, maybe required at some point to enable live streaming of leadership messages.
 Hence, this must be accounted for in the hardware.
 However, there is no need for complex advertising features for this use case.

 3) Ease of use

 In our experience, this cannot be emphasized enough.
-Complex installations, deployments and needless integrations make a solution difficult to adopt by your own staff, who are to be its users.
-To start with, focus on “ease of use” of the product.
+Complex installations, deployments, and needless integrations make a solution difficult to adopt by your own staff, who are to be its users.
+To start with, focus on the “ease of use” of the product.
 It should be plug-and-play and easy to understand by users.
-And in consecutive steps, advance features can be plugged in.
+And in consecutive steps, advanced features can be plugged in.